Kamesuta/SchemUploader/README.md

 ## About Statistics Data

-BungeePteroPower collects anonymous statistical data using [bStats](https://bstats.org/).
+SchemUploader collects anonymous statistical data using [bStats](https://bstats.org/).
 You can find the statistics data [here](https://bstats.org/plugin/bukkit/SchemUploader/21061).

 bStats is used to understand the usage of the plugin and help improve it.